mvolkmann/blog/src/remix.md

 It provides many components including `Accordion`, `Alert`, `Combobox`, `Dialog`, `Portal`, `Slider`, `Tabs`, and `Tooltip`.

+The Remix team plans to implement Remix-specific versions of these components in the future.

 ## Styling

 Global CSS can be defined in a file inside the `app` directory.